MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 ### Edit a declaration in DevTools

-Complete the following actions to edit existing declarations in DevTools.
+To edit existing declarations in DevTools

-1. Choose the magenta square next to `magenta`.
+1. Select the magenta square next to `magenta`.
 A color picker pops up.

     :::image type="complex" source="../media/beginners-css-edit1.msft.png" alt-text="The Color Picker" lightbox="../media/beginners-css-edit1.msft.png":::
        The Color Picker